How to Sell a Chrome Extension and Make $4,012 From Google in Just 7 Days

 How to Develop a Chrome Extension

 I should clarify, I'm not a developer.
-So, my process was pretty simple: I went to Upwork.com and posted a job asking if someone could build what I was looking for.
+So, my process was pretty simple: I went to Upwork.com and posted a job asking if someone could build the browser extension that I was looking for.
 There were plenty of applicants and picked one after asking them a few questions.

-So, if you are wondering how to actually code a Chrome extension, I'm not your guy.
+So, if you are wondering how to actually code a Google Chrome browser extension, I'm not your guy.
 But the way I had it developed was simply outsourcing.

 Do You Have to Sell it on the Google Chrome Store?